AndreaBarghigiani/cohort-002-project-markdown-dataset/README.md

 This is the project workspace for the [**Build a Personal Assistant in TypeScript**](https://www.aihero.dev/cohorts/build-your-own-ai-personal-assistant-in-typescript) workshop.
 You'll implement techniques learned in the skill-building exercises here to build a functional AI assistant.

+## Changes in this fork

+This fork is a work in progress to adapt the project to use markdown files instead of json files that describes emails.

 ## What You'll Build

 During this workshop, you'll add these capabilities to your assistant: